Christine Lang: Life and work

-Lang was raised in Bochum, West Germany, with her brother Joachim Lang.
-She studied biology from 1976 to 1981 at the Ruhr-Universität Bochum and the University of Sussex.
-In 1985 she obtained a Dr. rer. nat. in Biology in Bochum on the molecular genetics of fungi, with her thesis entitled "Extrachromosomal in vitro genetics in fungi: chondriome vectors in yeasts."
+Lang was raised in Bochum, West Germany, with four brothers.
+She studied biology from 1976 to 1981 at the Ruhr University Bochum and the University of Sussex.
+In 1985, she obtained a Dr. rer. nat. in biology in Bochum on the molecular genetics of fungi, with her thesis entitled "Extrachromosomal in vitro genetics in fungi: chondriome vectors in yeasts."
 She then worked in industrial research at the Hüls Chemie research center (now Marl Chemical Plant).
-In 1993 she moved to the Technical University of Berlin and habilitated in the field of microbiology and molecular genetics under the supervision of Ulf Stahl.
+In 1993 she moved to the Technische Universität Berlin and habilitated in the field of microbiology and molecular genetics under the supervision of Ulf Stahl.
 At the TU Berlin she is an adjunct professor of microbiology and molecular genetics and teaches genetics in biotechnology.

 In 2001 Lang and Ulf Stahl founded Organobalance GmbH, a company specializing in microbial strain development, which has been part of the Danish Novozymes A / S since September 2016.
+As of July 1, 2018, Lang gave up her long-term position as managing director of Organobalance Novozymes Berlin.
+Since December 2023, Novozymes has been renamed Novonesis following a merger.

 In 2010, together with Bernd Wegener, she founded Organobalance Medical AG, now Belano Medical AG.
-As of July 1, 2018, Lang gave up her long-term position as Managing Director of Organobalance Novozymes Berlin.
+In 2019, she was appointed to the Management Board with the responsibility for research and development.
+The company has been cooperating with Henkel Germany and the Müller retail store since 2021.
+Belano Medical AG filed for insolvency in mid-November 2023.
+The product line and brands will be continued by Rigix GmbH, based in Ronnenberg near Hanover.

+In 2024, Christine Lang established the Biobased Future Foundation (Stiftung Biobasierte Zukunft) to encourage and support researchers and young scientists in their work on biobased processes.